fadingred/Greenwich/Framework/Proofer/README.txt

 	- The Name is an arbitrary name of what you'd like to call your application.
 	- I'm not sure what the Redirect URI is for.
 4. Click "Edit" on the application to view your information again.
 You'll need the client ID and the client secret.
-5. Open the proofer and enter this information.
+5. Open the proofer and enter the Client ID and Client Secret from the Azure application edit screen.